The most charming general store in every US state

 Hawaii: Hasegawa General Store, Hana

-On the Hawaiian island of Maui, the Hasegawa General Store was immortalised in eponymous song by legendary American composer Paul Weston; he was mesmerised by the ‘wonderful variety of merchandise...spread out there before your eyes’.
-Indeed, variety is the spice of life: living in proximity to this ultra-kooky general store you’ll never be short of fresh local produce, gallons of mayonnaise, CDs from Hawaiian musicians, books on island culture and philosophy or Maui’s largest selection of pareaus (sarongs).
+Founded in 1910 on the Hawaiian island of Maui, the Hasegawa General Store was immortalized in song by legendary American composer Paul Weston, who was mesmerized by the ‘wonderful variety of merchandise...spread out there before your eyes.’
+Indeed, variety is the spice of life here.
+At this kooky general store, you’ll never be short of fresh local produce, sacks of coffee, CDs from Hawaiian musicians, and books on island culture and philosophy.
+You'll find Maui’s largest selection of pareaus (sarongs) here, too.

 Illinois: 1904 General Store, Alton

-Unlike most of the general stores on the list, the 1904 General Store hasn’t been a town staple for very long.
-The castle-like structure has resided in the quirky city of Alton, Illinois since, you guessed it, 1904, but has only existed as a general store since 2015.
-Stylishly and sleekly renovated from its previous lives as a photography studio and dance school, the store is now famous for fudge and it focuses on candy and confectionery on the ground floor.
-Upstairs, discover bespoke everyday products like furniture, gardening tools and seasonal decorations.
+Unlike most of the stores on this list, the 1904 General Store hasn’t been a town staple for very long.
+The castle-like structure has been in the quirky city of Alton, Illinois since – you guessed it – 1904, but it's only operated as a general store since 2015.
+Stylishly renovated after previous lives as a photography studio and a dance school, the store is now famous for fudge, with its first floor dedicated to candy and confectionery.
+Upstairs, you'll find products like furniture, gardening tools, and seasonal decorations.

 Indiana: Nashville General Store and Bakery, Nashville